 Analysis Chapter of the IDP, which informed Strategy and Project Phases, was updated using information from Stats SA, municipality's approved sector plans and previous ward consultation sessions reports.
-The crafting of the document itself was to a large extent responsive to legislative framework, National and Provincial imperatives, issues raised by Auditor General's report and COGHSTA and Provincial Treasury's 2019/20 IDP and Budget assessments.
+The crafting of the document itself was to a large extent responsive to legislative framework, National and Provincial imperatives, issues raised by Auditor General's report and COGHSTA and Provincial Treasury's 2019/20 and 2020/21 Draft IDP and Budget assessments, among others.